HKMA intervenes as Hong Kong dollar hits weak end of trading band

 BofA Merrill Lynch forecasts the Hong Kong dollar will stay around 7.85 per U.S. dollar for the rest of 2018.

-The latest intervention, bringing the total amount of local currency bought to HK$3.258 billion, will reduce the aggregate balance - the sum of balances on clearing accounts maintained by banks with the HKMA - to HK$176.52 billion on April 16, according to Reuters data.
+The latest intervention, which brings the total amount of local currency bought to HK$6.296 billion, will reduce the aggregate balance - the forecast sum of balances on clearing accounts maintained by banks with the HKMA - to HK$173.482 billion on April 17, according to Reuters data.

 “Hibor firmed up after the intervention and it’s clear that Hibor is trending up in a gradual and steady manner,” said Alan Yip, FX market analyst at Bank of East Asia.